getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 ### `whitelist-urls`

 {% supported browser browsernpm %}
-A list of strings or regex patterns that match error URLs which should exclusively be sent to Sentry.
+A legacy alias for a list of strings or regex patterns that match error URLs which should exclusively be sent to Sentry.
 By default, all errors will be sent.
 {% endsupported %}